JPL-IMCE/gov.nasa.jpl.imce.oml/plugins/core/gov.nasa.jpl.imce.oml.viewpoint/README.md

 # OML Viewpoints

+## Usage

+- Open the Eclipse Modeling perspective
+- For a project that contains *.oml files, use the project context menu: "Configure > Convert to Modeling Project"
+- Afterwards, the context menu on a project with *.oml files should have additional menus:
+  - Viewpoint Selection
+  -
+## Development

+Note: the OML viewpoints are defined in [description/OML.odesign](description/OML.odesign)

 The OML Viewpoints are graphical modeling workbenches developed using the [Sirius Eclipse Project](http://www.eclipse.org/sirius/doc/).
 The views availble are as follows:

 | View Name | Type |Desciription |